Last updated on November 26th, 2021

 Although most credit cards have the same fundamental components – a revolving line of credit through which individuals can make purchases and carry balances month-to-month at the cost of an interest charge – there is another, now-lesser-known type of credit card that functions differently.
 It is the charge card, and while it is a much less popular form of payment than it used to be, it is still offered by card issuers.
 Read on below to learn more about the difference between charge cards and credit cards.

 A charge card is a particular type of credit card.
-It is like a credit card in that a person can use it as a form of payment and accumulate purchases as part of a singular balance, but it differs from a credit card in that said balance must be paid in full at the end of each billing cycle.
-There is no revolving credit in a charge card – which are sometimes referred to as cards with no preset spending limit – credit card issuers typically do not impose spending limits on them – and because each monthly balance must be fully paid, there are no charged interest rates or minimum payment due options.
+It is like a credit card in that a person can use it as a form of payment and accumulate purchases as part of a singular balance, but it differs from a credit card in that said balance must be paid in full every month.
+There is no revolving credit in a charge card – which are sometimes referred to as cards with no preset spending limit – credit card issuers typically do not impose strict spending limits on them – and because each monthly balance must be fully paid, there are no charged interest rates or minimum payment due options.

 The concept of a charge account has existed for over 100 years, but charge cards only began to make an appearance during the mid-20th century.
 Charge accounts were associated with department stores, and customers were only allowed to charge purchases to their accounts within the specific store that offered them.

 In 1950 the charge card was born with the founding of a company named Diners Club.
 The achievement was also momentous in that said card offered the first type of charge account that could be used with multiple merchants.
 Over time other companies began offering their own charge cards, and the concept eventually led to the creation of the multipurpose revolving credit card, which is what most of us use today to make purchases.